 Anyone who works with people will benefit from undertaking an Infant Observation, especially analysts, therapists and counsellors but also health/social care and other interested professionals.

-Formal qualifications are less important than an attitude of curiosity, openness to thinking about unconscious dynamics, and a capacity to contain feelings without acting on them.
+Formal qualifications are less important than motivation and commitment.
+An attitude of curiosity, openness to thinking about unconscious dynamics, and a capacity to contain feelings without acting on them are also paramount.

 It is essential for applicants to be in their own psychotherapy from before starting the course and throughout the observation period in order to benefit fully from the experience.

 My plans to offer a group have been on hold due to the Covid pandemic but I am now beginning to formulate plans for the future.
-If you are interested in the possibility of joining a group here in Sussex or online I would be very pleased to meet with you for an exploratory conversation either in person or on Zoom.
+If you are interested in the possibility of joining a group here in Sussex or online, I would be very pleased to meet with you for an exploratory conversation either in person or on Zoom.
 Just call me to arrange a time.